RohithS98/SETool/README.md

 6. Place lizard_file.py in the virtual environment(for setup details see below)

 ## Instructions to host a python file on FLASK server
-1. Downoad the latest Python from https://www.python.org/downloads/.
+1. Download the latest Python from https://www.python.org/downloads/.
 2. Mac OS uses default 2.x version out of box.
 To check whether, python has been installed successfully. try the following command
 ```
 python3 -V